black-studio/black-studio-tinymce-widget/README.md

 ### Troubleshooting ###

-If you are experiencing issues with the plugin, check our [support forum](http://wordpress.org/support/plugin/black-studio-tinymce-widget), but please read entirely these FAQ before posting a new topic in the forum.
-Most of the times issues are caused by incompatibility with other plugins or themes, which don't comply with WordPress coding standars and thus may prevent our plugin from working as expected.
-If you have any issues with the plugin, please do the following:
+If you are experiencing issues with the plugin please read entirely these FAQ before posting a new topic in our [support forum](http://wordpress.org/support/plugin/black-studio-tinymce-widget).
+Most of the times issues are caused by incompatibility with other plugins or themes, which may prevent our plugin from working as expected.
+In order to troubleshoot issues please complete the following steps:

-1. Ensure the you have understood the purpose of the plugin.
-It only adds the ability to use the visual editor (TinyMCE) in widgets as you do in posts and pages, but it doesn't alter the editor behavior or functions.
+1. First, ensure you have understood the purpose of the plugin.
+What this plugin does is to give you the ability to use the WordPress visual editor (TinyMCE) in widgets as you do in posts and pages, but it doesn't alter the editor behavior itself or its functionalities.
 So if you are experiencing issues with the editor even when editing posts or pages, they're definitely not related to our plugin (unless you're using some additional plugins that provides widgets support for pages, i.e. Page Builder).
 2. Ensure that you are running the latest versions of both WordPress and the plugin.
 3. Search in our [support forum](http://wordpress.org/support/plugin/black-studio-tinymce-widget) for threads with similar issues.
-4. Disable all other plugins and switch to a WordPress default theme for a while.
-If the problem persists, open a topic in the forum (see below for instructions).
-Otherwise enable the other plugins ony by one and figure out which one is causing the issue, then post to the support forum mentioning it.
+4. Disable all other plugins and check if the problem is fixed.
+In that case enable the other plugins one by one and figure out which one is causing the issue.
 Please see [Conflict Diagnosis Guide for WordPress plugins](https://rtcamp.com/rtmedia/docs/troubleshooting/conflict-diagnosis-guide-wordpress-plugins/) for further info.
+5. If the problem persists even with all other plugins disabled, try to switch to a WordPress default theme (i.e. Twenty Fourteen) and check if that fixes the issue.

-When you post a message in the [support forum](http://wordpress.org/support/plugin/black-studio-tinymce-widget) please provide the following information:
+If you found a conflict with a plugin or theme, or if your problem is still present after the steps above, open a topic in the [support forum](http://wordpress.org/support/plugin/black-studio-tinymce-widget) and provide the following information:

-* Description of the problem and steps to reproduce it
+* Detailed description of the problem, including the steps to reproduce it
-* Error messages if any, in particular in [browser's javascript console](http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers)
+* Error messages, if any, in particular in [browser's javascript console](http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers)
 * Browser and Operating System in use
+* Plugin version in use
 * WordPress version in use
-* Wordpress language if other than english
 * WordPress theme in use
+* WordPress default language in use, if other than english
-* WordPress plugins causing conflicts if any
+* WordPress plugins causing conflicts, if any
-* A link to a screenshot if it can be useful to undesrtand the problem
+* A link to a screenshot, if it can be useful to understand the problem
+* A link to your website, if it can be useful to show the problem

+### Can't find it in my available widgets ###

+**Since version 1.3.1 the name of the widget changed from "Black Studio TinyMCE Widget" to "Visual Editor" to enhance user friendliness.
+"Black Studio TinyMCE Widget" is still the name of the plugin, but it was a bit too long and not very intuitive for inexperienced users.
+You may find references to the old name in articles and videos on the web, so don't panic if you don't see the "Black Studio TinyMCE Widget" in your available widgets, just look for "Visual Editor".
+Note:** if you are using WordPress in a language other than english you may have a corresponding name translated in your language.

 ### Widgets disappeared after migrating or changing the site URL ###